If Your Partner Wants to Be a Swinger This Weekend, Beware

 I think he loved me just as much as he loved himself and he hated himself.

-Jill wore a loose, green blouse and leaned against the wall relishing her mescal and soda.
-She’s a high- powered attorney, originally from the Mid-West, with freckles who looks younger than her age of forty.
+Jill wore a loose, green blouse and leaned against the wall relishing her mezcal and soda.
+She’s a high-powered attorney, originally from the Midwest, with freckles who looks younger than her age of 40.

-Our girlfriends had left us behind after bolting out of Lucky Strike’s to meet dates and we had just happened to be sitting next to each other.
+Our girlfriends had left us behind after bolting out of Lucky Strike’s to meet dates, and we had just happened to be sitting next to each other.

-She applies bright, red lipstick with blue tones, which I admire.
+She applies bright red lipstick with blue tones, which I admire.
 It’s a perfect shade made for her at Soho Lip Lab.
-Who new there was such a thing?
+Who knew there was such a thing?
 She even picked the flavor, a soothing lavender.

-When people find out I’m a sex columnist they tell me too many things, secret stories that mean everything to them, and often, little to me.
+When people find out I’m a sex columnist they tell me too many things, secret stories that mean everything to them and, often, little to me.
 But I like Jill.
-She’s amiable, bubbly and self-admittedly, a failed swinger.
+She’s amiable, bubbly and, self-admittedly, a failed swinger.
 And anyone who has failed at anything, I immediately feel a kinship with.

-She didn’t want to swing but she did it to save her marriage.
+She didn’t want to swing, but she did it to save her marriage.
 She never thought she was good enough anyways.
-She’d throw up her food and flush down her fears while he’d throw around other women in bed.
+She’d throw up her food and flush down her fears while he threw around other women in bed.

 “Did you notice any swinging tendencies in the beginning?”
 I ask.

 She shrugs.
 One day Matt couldn’t get aroused.
-She thought if she were thinner or shorter, petite like his exes, he’d want her then—-but no, he had his own fantasies.
+She thought if she were thinner or shorter, petite like his exes, he’d want her then.
+But no, he had his own fantasies.

 They found Charles on Tinder.
 Jill got wasted and stoned to calm her nerves.
 She couldn’t really feel her body as he fucked her, but it did all seem funny with her husband sitting there, watching.
 She hoped he knew that she loved him.

 For weeks after, Matt treated her like a goddess.
 He couldn’t get enough of her.
-It was such a relief to be adored, she could almost keep her food down.
+It was such a relief to be adored—she could almost keep her food down.

 But then Matt grew restless.
 He gambled.
 He played too many video games.
 He seemed like a real winner.